Content Territory Mapping: Organizing Your Expertise Into Discoverable Territories

 Alignment Borders: The Power of What You Don't Cover

 Your Topic Wheel gains power not just from what it includes but from what it deliberately excludes.
+Simplified, these Alignment Borders can be seen as the conversations your brand will or won’t engage in, and are accurately described as energetic boundaries for sustainable presence—the membrane that protects your entire ecosystem.
 Like how a chef’s cuisine focus creates their unique identity, your boundaries create focused expertise.

 Drawing Your Alignment Borders